arfai1213/AWS-SOA-C02/README.md

 - can create AMI's from both images and snapshots
 - can change EBS volume sizes on the fly, including chaning the size and storage type
 - Volumes will **ALWAYS** be in the same AZ as the EC2 instance
+- **Fast Snapshot Restore**
+    - speed up the process of creating volumes from snapshots
+    - must be enabled in each AZ that you intend to create

 ## ELB
 - consists of